top of page

 • Keeper: 0ea242b4-43c4-4a1b-8b17-dd6d0b6baec6

 Why Google and Keeper?
 Honestly, because that is what I had available.
 I have a Google Workspace tenant and I already use Keeper.
 That is it.
-There is no grand design behind the choice.
 The point is not which vendors you pick.
 It is that you limit the AAGUIDs so you know exactly what synced passkeys you are introducing into your environment.

-5. Assign the profile to a pilot group Go to Passkey (FIDO2) > Enable and target.
-Enable the method, choose Include, and target a dedicated pilot group.
+5. Assign the profile to a group Go to Passkey (FIDO2) > Enable and target.
+Enable the method, choose Include, and target a group.
 Assign the Allow Synced Passkeys profile to that group.

 Registering a Synced Passkey with Keeper

-If you’ve registered a passkey before, most these instructions will be pretty familiar to you.
+If you’ve registered a passkey before, most of these instructions will be pretty familiar to you.

 1. Open Security info Go to https://mysignins.microsoft.com/security-info and select Add sign-in method.
 Choose Passkey